 Villa Midea is a great budget option.
 If you’re looking to treat yourself a bit more, Apartments LOTA are luxurious and inviting.
 Prices are also similar to Bol, with private rooms starting at €30 per night.

-Where to eat on Brač
+Best places to eat on Brač

 The food on Brač is one of the best displays of extraordinary Croatian cuisine.
 The majority of restaurants serve Croatian dishes created with the freshest ingredients.
 A lot of them are grown and produced on the island.